cspwcspw/ESP32_CamToLCD/README.md

 A VSYNC finally take us out of the _**Running**_ state to _**Wrapup**_ state.
 This is when we have the most time available in the main loop.
-We flush out any remaining buffer, we count the frame, reset the I2S engine, occasionally print diagnostic information, and even poll for user input to change the camera mode or tweak some camera register settings.
+We assume the final scanline has already been flushed (there is a considerable timing gap before VSYNC) we count the frame, reset the I2S engine, occasionally print diagnostic information, and even poll for user input to change the camera mode or tweak some camera register settings.